data-solution-automation-engine/data-warehouse-automation-metadata-schema/README.md

 Across most, if not all, metadata models there is a core set of information that is required for any generation of ETL.
 If we can separate this from the UI / management of metadata we could have an exchange format that allows anyone to 'plug in' their own desired technology.

+Examples:
+* [Agnostic Data Labs](https://agnosticdatalabs.com) implements this schema and provides a dedicated UI and out of the box templates.
-As an example '[TEAM](https://github.com/RoelantVos/TEAM)' has the intent to separate UI with a view of limiting data entry and validation, but does not focus on SQL generation.
+* '[TEAM](https://github.com/RoelantVos/TEAM)' has the intent to separate UI with a view of limiting data entry and validation, but does not focus on SQL generation.
 Rather, these functions are separated by an adapter that is accessible as Json or database view.

 #### Requirements